 Choose a Plan that is Best for You

-There are two health plans in MississippiCAN.
+There are three health plans in MississippiCAN.
 Below are tips for members when choosing a plan:

 - Medicaid beneficiaries should choose a health plan that is best for them and meets their medical needs.

 - Compare the benefits that each health plan offers.

 - Check to see if your doctor and/or hospital accept the health plan.